mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 1. Complete the current full-subject formation pass without narrowing its transaction, span, recovery, recursion, unordered, allocation or result obligations.
-2. Carry the S7 run-owned state through bounded recursion, unordered composition and generic CSS-needed leaf prototypes.
-Value-owned stylesheet recovery and live-consumer evidence remain open.
+2. Carry the S7 run-owned state through unordered composition and generic CSS-needed leaf prototypes.
+Re-adjudicate recursion only against a real Value/JSON-shaped recursive AST and nested-span product; generic recursion and the narrow balanced-discard fusion are presently RED.
 3. Preserve the locally green terminal/sequence and generic-recovery evidence without treating it as P3, every-subject proof, formation admission or execution credit.